 Student, Professor, Communist, Activist, Radical, Presidential Candidate, Fugitive, Feminist, Philosopher.
 Each label describes Angela Yvonne Davis, who was born January 26,1944, in Birmingham, Alabama to B. Frank and Sally E. Davis.
 The daughter of two schoolteachers, Angela developed a strong appreciation for education generally and philosophy in particular.
-Her excellent academic career began in 1955 when she was awarded a scholarship to progressive school in New York City.
+Her academic career began in 1955 when she was awarded a scholarship to high school in New York City.
 She graduated and later received her B.A. from Brandeis University in 1965.
-Davis was also a Ph.D.candidate at the University of California, San Diego.
+Davis did graduate work at the University of Frankfurt, Humboldt University (Berlin), and the University of California, San Diego.
 It was under the direction of Herbert Marcuse in California that Davis became involved with the Communist Party in 1968.
 Her burgeoning radicalism led to her eventual dismissal as Assistant Professor from the University of California, Los Angeles in 1969.
 In 1970, the California Board of Regents also severed her position as a lecturer in philosophy.

 Upon her release, Davis formed the National Alliance Against Racist and Political Repression and ran unsuccessfully for Vice-President on the Communist Party ticket in 1980.
 In 1995, she was awarded the National Association of Black Journalists Ethel Payne Fellowship for Africa.
-Davis has published five books, given numerous speeches, and appeared in the racially significant film “A Place of Rage.”
+Davis has published more than ten books, given numerous speeches, and appeared in the film “A Place of Rage.”
 Today, she continues her work as a writer, activist, and champion of reform in the American prison system.

 Brief Analysis of Writings

 Davis has published a number of important theoretical works that fall under the category of Third World Feminism.
-She writes from a fresh, analytical perspective that examines the intersections of race, class and gender, while examining history and contemporary politics (See also Gloria Anzaldúa, Nawal el Saadawi, and Gayatri Spivak).
-Her work came at the same time that the second wave of feminism was underway in the Untied States with the emergence of writing by Betty Friedan, Gloria Steinman, Doris Lessing, and other white, middle-class feminists.
-Davis’s writing was part of the growing movement toward Black Feminist Thought as an alternative way to analyze the condition of women.
+She writes from an analytical perspective that examines the intersections of race, class and gender, while examining history and contemporary politics (see also Gloria Anzaldúa, Nawal el Saadawi, and Gayatri Spivak).
+Her work coincided with the second wave of feminism in the United States and writing by Betty Friedan, Gloria Steinman, Doris Lessing, and other white, middle-class feminists.
+Davis’s writing was part of the growing movement toward black feminist thought as an alternative way to analyze the condition of women.
 However, in this school of thought, all women are not taken to be equal; rather, their individual oppressions are placed contextually in a matrix of race, class, and gender.
-Davis’s book Women, Race and Class explores the American women’s movement using a Black Feminist framework to look at women in the U.S. starting with the abolitionist movement to present day issues that plague women of color.
-Her companion text, Women, Culture and Politics takes up the issues brought forth in her earlier historical account, such as racism, violence, health, children, education.
-In her latest work, Davis breaks from her previous historical texts and examines the lives of black American jazz singers in her book Blues Legacies and Black Feminism: Gertrude ‘Ma’ Rainey, Bessie Smith, and Billie Holiday.
-Davis approaches the lives of these American musical legends from a feminist perspective to give an enlightening view of the impact that black working-class blues singers had on shaping African-American feminism.
-Her work remains a pillar in the history of third world feminism and Black consciousness.(See also Chicana Feminism, Gender and Nation, Postcolonial Performance and Installation Art)
+Davis’s book Women, Race and Class uses a black feminist framework to look at women’s movements in the U.S., starting with the nineteenth-century abolitionist movement to present day issues that plague women of color.
+Her companion text, Women, Culture and Politics takes up the issues brought forth in her earlier historical account, such as racism, violence, health, children, and education.
+In her later work, Davis breaks from her previous historical texts and examines the lives of black American jazz singers in her book Blues Legacies and Black Feminism: Gertrude ‘Ma’ Rainey, Bessie Smith, and Billie Holiday.
+Davis approaches the lives of these American musical legends from a feminist perspective to give an account of the impact that black working-class blues singers had on shaping African-American feminism.
+Her work remains a pillar in the history of third world feminism and Black consciousness (see also Chicana Feminism, Gender and Nation, Postcolonial Performance and Installation Art).

 Works by Davis